dipankarpaul2k/dipankarpaul2k/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <div align='center'>
-  <h1>👋 Hi there, I’m Dipankar Paul.</h2>
+  <h1>👋 Hi there, I’m Dipankar Paul</h1>
-  <p>I'm a Frontend Developer and Blog Writer, passionate about creating engaging web experiences and sharing knowledge through my writing.</p>
+  <h3>A Frontend Developer and Blog Writer</h3>
 </div>

-👨‍💻 My journey began with HTML, CSS, and JavaScript, and has since expanded to include expertise in Material-UI, Mantine UI, Tailwind CSS, Zustand, and more.
-I'm also diving into the world of Rust, exploring its unique features and capabilities.
+Welcome to my github profile!
+I'm a frontend developer with a passion for crafting engaging web experiences.
+My journey began with HTML, CSS, and JavaScript, and has since expanded to include expertise in Material-UI, Mantine UI, Tailwind CSS, Zustand, and more.
+I'm also diving into the world of Rust🦀, exploring its unique features and capabilities.

-Outside the world of tech, I also love reading books on personal development & Indian mythology.
-I love traveling too.

 ## 💻 What I Do